gar1t/psycho/README.md

 > simultaneously invoked by another thread in the same process, and should
 > evaluate false otherwise.

-Ah, no. Psycho apps, as Erlang functions, can alwasy qbe called in parallel.
+Ah, no. Psycho apps, as Erlang functions, can always be called in parallel.

 #### wsgi.run_once